 “The man of my dreams has almost faded now.
 The one I have created in my mind.
 The sort of man each woman dreams of, in the deepest and most secret reaches of her heart.
 I can almost see him now before me.
 What would I say to him if he were really here?
 Forgive me.
 I have never known this feeling.
 I have lived without it all my life.
 Is it any wonder, then, I failed to recognize you?
 You, who brought it to me for the first time.
 Is there any way that I can tell you how my life has changed?
 Any way at all to let you know what sweetness you have given me?
 There is so much to say.
 I cannot find the words.
 Except for these: I love you”.
 Such would I say to him if he were really here.”

-Those words were written by Richard Matheson and are spoken by Jane Seymour in her character Elise McKenna in a movie that’s now thirty-two years old.
+Those words are spoken by Jane Seymour in her character Elise McKenna in a movie that’s now thirty-two years old.
 As I typed those words my mind screamed, “It can’t have been that long.
 It just can’t be.
 Thirty years?!”
 Logic responds and ways “yes, time has flown by”.

-Elise’s words in “Somewhere In Time” are spoken as a famous actress on stage in 1912 to “the one” she has just fallen in love with (Richard Collier played by Christopher Reeve).
+Although not included in Richard Matheson’s book, Elise’s words in the “Somewhere In Time” movie are spoken as a famous actress on stage in 1912 to “the one” she has just fallen in love with (Richard Collier played by Christopher Reeve).
 Few more beautiful words to express love have ever been written.

 “Somewhere In Time” has been described as overly sentimental by those who do not have the well-developed romantic nerve that runs through every fiber of my being.
 Many of my favorite movies are love stories which have received the same criticism.
 I simply don’t care and feel sorry for those who can’t know the same deep feelings.
 It’s a terrible loss they will never be aware of.